 “We’re thrilled to report Apple’s best June quarter ever, and our fourth consecutive quarter of double-digit revenue growth,” said Tim Cook, Apple’s CEO.
 “Our Q3 results were driven by continued strong sales of iPhone, Services and Wearables, and we are very excited about the products and services in our pipeline.”

 “Our strong business performance drove revenue growth in each of our geographic segments, net income of $11.5 billion, and operating cash flow of $14.5 billion,” said Luca Maestri, Apple’s CFO.
 “We returned almost $25 billion to investors through our capital return program during the quarter, including $20 billion in share repurchases.”

-Here is a breakdown of first quarter sales by device:
+Here is a breakdown of third quarter sales by device:

 - 41.3 million iPhones (-21% YoY); revenue decrease of 21% YoY